-The Department of Financial Services supervises many different types of institutions.
-Supervision by DFS may entail chartering, licensing, registration or filing requirements, examination, etc. The links below can help you find out whether a financial institution is regulated and/or licensed by the Department, and what additional locations or branches the entity may have.
+The Department of Financial Services regulates many different types of institutions.
+Supervision by DFS may entail chartering, licensing, registration or filing requirements, examination, etc.

 - Certified Reinsurers